jamesrhester/Lerche.jl/README.md

 Python "yield" has been implemented using Julia Channels.

-The ``@rule_holder`` and ``@contains_rules`` macros have been implemented in order to store rule information in a dictionary local to the calling module.
-So far it has not been possible to store information within Lerche data structures from outside the ``Lerche`` module, and perhaps this is a good thing.
-Ideally Julia's multiple dispatch mechanism would be used to select the appropriate rule, but no way to reliably go from rule name as a string to dispatch on method name has been found.
+The @rule and @inline_rule macros define methods of Lerche function `transformer_func`.
+Julia multiple dispatch is used to select the appropriate method at runtime.